What we achieved together in 2019

 received from players of the People’s Postcode Lottery, to support our work promoting girls’ education and tackling the root causes of violence against women and girls

-women and girls in Rwanda, Ghana, Kenya and Ethiopia have benefited from People’s Postcode Lottery-funded work
+women and girls in Ghana and Zimbabwe have benefited from People’s Postcode Lottery-funded work